Staff

 Kirstyn Allam

-Kirstyn Allam works in the Cultural Heritage Division.
+Kirstyn Allam works in the Cultural Heritage Practice Area.
 Kirstyn earned her BA (Hon) in classical studies from Queen’s University.
 She also earned an Advanced Diploma in Applied Museum Studies from Algonquin College in Ottawa.

 Ciprian Ardelean

-Ciprian Ardelean is a Senior Associate and a Technical Writer and Researcher in the Environmental Assessment Division.
+Ciprian Ardelean is a Senior Associate and a Technical Writer and Researcher in the Infrastructure Practice Area.
 He earned his BA in Ancient History and Archaeology from the Babes-Bolyai University of Cluj, Romania (1998), his MA in Archaeology from the Escuela Nacional de Antropologia e Historia (ENAH), Mexico City (2001), and holds a PhD in Archaeology from Exeter University, UK (2013) with a specialization in lithic analysis and the Early Peopling of the Americas.
 Dr Ardelean has over 25 years of experience as an archaeologist and professor in Mexico, Europe, South America, and the United States.

 Leora Bebko

-Leora Bebko works in the Cultural Heritage Division.
+Leora Bebko works in the Cultural Heritage Practice Area.
 Leora earned her BA (Hon) in English from York University and holds her Master of Museum Studies from the University of Toronto.

 Danielle Bella

-Danielle Bella works in the Environmental Assessment Division.
+Danielle Bella works in the Infrastructure Practice Area.
 She worked at ASI seasonally between 2010 and 2015 processing artifacts as a lab technician and working as a field archaeologist.
 After earning her BA (Hon) in North American archaeology from Wilfrid Laurier University in 2015, Danielle joined ASI full time.
 In addition to field work and laboratory processing, Danielle undertook Euro-Canadian artifact analysis, and report writing.

 Corbin Berger